EPFL-RT-Driverless/data_visualization/tests/DOC.md

 I you don't want to install FFMpeg you can use another writer for matplotlib : PillowWriter.
 To do so, just comment and uncomment the lines in the call of `self._anim.save` in the function `plot` of the `Plot` class (`plot.py`).
 The drawback is the format: it only allows to save the video in .gif format.

+### Plotting a simple representation of the car
+You have the possibility to plot a simple representation of the car.
+To do so, you need to pass the argument `show_car=true` while initializing the plot.

+The class `Car` is used to know which data to use :
+- `_trajectory : string` : the trajectory of the car.
+- `_orientation : string` : the orientation angle of the car.
+- `_steering : string` : the steering angle of the car.

+These attributes are set while adding a subplot.
+The argument `car_data_type : string` is used to precise which attribute to set.
+The argument `car_data_names : list[string]` is used to precise which curve to use for the data.
+The argument `car_ids : list[int]` is used to precise which car is concerned by the data.

+To add a new car you simply need to pass the next id in the argument `car_ids` and the list of cars will be updated automatically.

+And a attribute `_show_car` that stays `False` until the `_trajectory` attribute is set.
+This attribute is the only one necessary to plot the car.